orisai/object-mapper/docs/README.md

 ### MappedObject rule

-Expects array with structure defined by a mapped object
+Expects `array` or `stdClass` with structure defined by a mapped object

 - Returns instance of `MappedObject`
 - Objects with all fields being optional are initialized even when no value is sent